GitHub Actions for content exchange

 Filtering data based on translation status

 • api_token: Secret variable containing your read/write API token.
-Check the section above for additional instructions.
+Refer to the Lokalise API token section for setup instructions.

 • project_id: Your Lokalise project ID.

-• translations_path: One or more directories in the project root containing your translation files without leading and trailing slashes (for example, locales).
+• translations_path: One or more directories in the project root containing your translation files without leading or trailing slashes (e.g., locales).

-• The full path to the translations is built like this: TRANSLATIONS_PATH/LOCALE/**/**.FILE_FORMAT.
-Check the Translation files section to learn more about files organization.
+• The full path to the translation files is constructed as TRANSLATIONS_PATH/LOCALE/**/**.FILE_FORMAT.
+Check the Translation files section for more details on file organization.

-• file_format: Set this to the translation file format you’re using, such as json.
-Do not provide a leading dot.
+• file_format: Specifies the format of your translation files, such as json.
+Do not include a leading dot.

 1. Push your newly created action to the main branch on GitHub.